teodorov/teodorov.github.io/_posts/2024-11-26-context_analysis.md

 ## Understanding the Context: Questions That Shape Systems

 You have to design a system!
-Before diving into solutions or creating intricate models, it’s essential to ask the right questions during **context analysis**.
+Before diving into solutions or creating intricate models, it's essential to ask the right questions during **context analysis**.
 This phase sets the foundation for effective system design by uncovering the needs, constraints, and interactions within the **problem space**.

 Models are powerful tools for making sense of complex systems, but they are only as useful as the questions they help answer.
 By focusing on the "what," "why," and "who" of context analysis, we pave the way for clarity, alignment, and informed decision-making.
 This post explores the critical questions every context analysis should address — and, maybe, what models can help answering them.